Robbie mostly writes about Skyrim but also occasionally sheds light on the oddities of Microsoft applications such as Excel and Outlook.

 - Lastly, select your Output options, select Output Range to place it in a specific place on your worksheet or select New Worksheet Ply or New Workbook depending on your preference (we placed the tool’s results next to the original data in the example we are working through today)

 - Click OK and Excel will create your Rank and Percentile table

-Using the MATCH and INDEX function in Excel 2007 and Excel 2010 to convert the results in the Point Column created by the Rank and Percentile Tool to the actual
+Using the MATCH and INDEX Function to Convert the Results in the Point Column

 These two functions work in tandem to convert the results in the Point column to the student’s name.